How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 Here are some cool places:

-Reserva Taironaka is a 5-year-old ecohotel next to Don Diego River, in the sacred territory of ancient Tayronas, 56.6 km north of Santa Marta, on the way to Riohacha.
+Reserva Taironaka is an ecohotel next to the Don Diego River, in the sacred territory of ancient Tayronas, 56.6 km north of Santa Marta, on the way to Riohacha.

-This hotel, which was initially meant to be a farm to produce flowers and fruits, offers the possibility of ecology-and-archaeology-oriented tours, tubing, and trekking.
+This hotel, which was initially meant to be a farm producing flowers and fruits, offers ecology- and archaeology-oriented tours, tubing, and trekking.

 Archaeology in this area is done thanks to recently unburied trails and terraces built by ancient Tayronas — they found pieces and artifacts.